Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 ###### As this module outlines a backend system process that is triggered automatically after a successful payment, it does not involve a direct user interface.
 Therefore, UI wireframes are not applicable.
 The result of this process (the user's "Premium" status) is reflected in the user's profile and through the unlocking of premium features, as shown in other wireframes.

+### Module 9: Admin Dashboard

+#### 9.1 User Management

+##### Use Case Description: User Management

+-   **Use Case ID:** UC_Admin_UserManagement
+-   **Primary Actor:** Administrator
+-   **Goal:** To manage user accounts, including listing users, viewing details, updating roles, and banning/unbanning users.
+-   **Preconditions:**
+    -   User is logged in as an Administrator (ROLE_ADMIN).
+-   **Normal Flow:**
+1.  **List Users:** Admin requests a paginated list of users.
+System returns user list with details like email, display name, roles, and status.
+2.  **View Details:** Admin selects a user.
+System returns full profile details, including recording counts and login stats.
+3.  **Update Roles:** Admin promotes or demotes a user (e.g., adding ROLE_ADMIN).
+System updates user roles.
+4.  **Ban/Unban:** Admin disables or enables a user account.
+System updates account status in Firebase and database.
+-   **Postconditions:**
+    -   User accounts are updated according to admin actions.

+#### 9.2 Analytics & Insights

+##### Use Case Description: Analytics & Insights

+-   **Use Case ID:** UC_Admin_Analytics
+-   **Primary Actor:** Administrator
+-   **Goal:** To view system-wide analytics on user growth, activity, and content engagement.
+-   **Preconditions:**
+    -   User is logged in as an Administrator.
+-   **Normal Flow:**
+1.  **Overview Stats:** Admin views dashboard header.
+System returns aggregated counts (Total Users, Recordings, Storage, Active Users).
+2.  **Time-Series Activity:** Admin views activity charts.
+System returns historical data for new users or uploads over time.
+3.  **User Distribution:** Admin views user demographics.
+System returns breakdown by auth provider or roles.
+4.  **Content Insights:** Admin views top content.
+System returns most popular recordings based on engagement (e.g., favorites).

+#### 9.3 System Monitoring

+##### Use Case Description: System Monitoring

+-   **Use Case ID:** UC_Admin_Monitoring
+-   **Primary Actor:** Administrator
+-   **Goal:** To monitor the health and status of system infrastructure.
+-   **Preconditions:**
+    -   User is logged in as an Administrator.
+-   **Normal Flow:**
+1. Admin navigates to System Health section.
+2. System performs health checks on components (Database, Message Queue, Disk Space).
+3. System returns status (UP/DOWN) and details for each component.

+### Module 10: User Notes

+#### 10.1 User Note Management

+##### Use Case Description: User Note Management

+-   **Use Case ID:** UC_User_Note_Management
+-   **Primary Actor:** Logged-in User
+-   **Goal:** To create, view, update, and delete personal notes associated with lecture recordings.
+-   **Preconditions:**
+    -   User is logged in.
+    -   A lecture recording exists.
+-   **Normal Flow:**
+1.  **Create Note:** User selects “Add Note” on a recording.
+App sends content/tags to UserNoteController.
+System saves note linked to recording.
+2.  **View Notes:** User views recording details.
+System retrieves and displays user’s notes for that recording.
+3.  **Update Note:** User edits a note.
+System updates the note content.
+4.  **Delete Note:** User deletes a note.
+System removes the note.
+-   **Postconditions:**
+    -   User notes are stored/updated/deleted in the database.

 ## 3.3 Non-functional requirements

 ### Performance

-##### Summarization Latency: The system shall generate lecture summaries within a reasonable timeframe after lecture recording or upload.
+#### Summarization Latency: The system shall generate lecture summaries within a reasonable timeframe after lecture recording or upload.
 Target average summarization time should be less than 15 minutes for a 1-hour lecture, assuming reasonable API processing times.
 (Note: Actual summarization time is heavily dependent on the AI API processing speed, which is an external factor.)

-##### Recommendation Latency: Learning material recommendations should be generated and available to the user within seconds of summary generation completion.
+#### Recommendation Latency: Learning material recommendations should be generated and available to the user within seconds of summary generation completion.

-##### Mobile Application Responsiveness: The mobile application UI shall be responsive and provide smooth transitions between screens.
+#### Mobile Application Responsiveness: The mobile application UI shall be responsive and provide smooth transitions between screens.
 Recording should start and stop promptly upon user action.

-##### Web Interface Responsiveness: The web interface shall load pages quickly and respond to user interactions without noticeable delays.
+#### Web Interface Responsiveness: The web interface shall load pages quickly and respond to user interactions without noticeable delays.

-##### Upload/Download Speeds: Audio file uploads and (optional) cloud synchronization should utilize network bandwidth efficiently to minimize upload/download times, within reasonable network conditions.
+#### Upload/Download Speeds: Audio file uploads and (optional) cloud synchronization should utilize network bandwidth efficiently to minimize upload/download times, within reasonable network conditions.

 ### Security

-##### User Authentication Security: User authentication credentials (passwords, OAuth tokens) shall be securely stored and transmitted.
+#### User Authentication Security: User authentication credentials (passwords, OAuth tokens) shall be securely stored and transmitted.
 Firebase Authentication and OAuth 2.0 protocols are to be used for secure authentication.

-##### Data Storage Security: User data, audio recordings, and summaries stored in Firebase shall be protected using Firebase security rules to prevent unauthorized access.
+#### Data Storage Security: User data, audio recordings, and summaries stored in Firebase shall be protected using Firebase security rules to prevent unauthorized access.

-##### Data Transmission Security: All communication between the mobile application, web interface, and server, especially when transmitting sensitive data (authentication tokens, user data), shall be encrypted using HTTPS.
+#### Data Transmission Security: All communication between the mobile application, web interface, and server, especially when transmitting sensitive data (authentication tokens, user data), shall be encrypted using HTTPS.

-##### API Key Security: API keys for Google Gemini AI API and authentication APIs shall be securely managed and protected from unauthorized access.
+#### API Key Security: API keys for Google Gemini AI API and authentication APIs shall be securely managed and protected from unauthorized access.
 Keys should not be hardcoded in client-side applications.

-##### Privacy: User data and recordings shall be handled with privacy in mind.
+#### Privacy: User data and recordings shall be handled with privacy in mind.
 Access to user data should be restricted to authorized users and system components.
 Data privacy policies should be considered and potentially documented.

-##### Local Mobile Storage Security: Locally stored recordings on mobile devices shall be handled securely.
+#### Local Mobile Storage Security: Locally stored recordings on mobile devices shall be handled securely.
 Considerations must be made for potential security implications of offline data storage, such as employing appropriate file permissions or encryption if feasible within the project scope and platform capabilities.

 ### Reliability

-##### System Uptime: The server-side system and core functionalities (recording, summarization, recommendation) shall aim for a 99% uptime to ensure continuous availability for users.
+#### System Uptime: The server-side system and core functionalities (recording, summarization, recommendation) shall aim for a 99% uptime to ensure continuous availability for users.

-##### Error Handling: The system shall implement robust error handling to gracefully manage unexpected errors, API failures, network issues, and other potential problems.
+#### Error Handling: The system shall implement robust error handling to gracefully manage unexpected errors, API failures, network issues, and other potential problems.
 Informative error messages should be displayed to the user when appropriate, and errors should be logged for debugging and monitoring.

-##### Data Integrity: The system shall ensure the integrity of recorded audio, summaries, and user data.
+#### Data Integrity: The system shall ensure the integrity of recorded audio, summaries, and user data.
 Data should not be corrupted or lost during processing, storage, or transmission.

-##### Crash Resistance: The mobile application and web interface should be stable and resistant to crashes.
+#### Crash Resistance: The mobile application and web interface should be stable and resistant to crashes.
 Appropriate exception handling and testing should be implemented to minimize crashes.

-##### Recovery: In case of system failures, the system should be designed to recover gracefully and minimize data loss.
+#### Recovery: In case of system failures, the system should be designed to recover gracefully and minimize data loss.
 Consider backup and recovery strategies for critical data (future enhancement).

 ### Usability

-#### **Ease of Use:** The mobile application and web interface shall be user-friendly and intuitive, with a clear and easy-to-navigate UI.
+#### Ease of Use: The mobile application and web interface shall be user-friendly and intuitive, with a clear and easy-to-navigate UI.
 The application should be easy to learn and use for students with varying levels of technical proficiency.

-#### **User Interface Consistency:** The UI elements and design should be consistent across the mobile application and web interface to provide a cohesive user experience.
+#### User Interface Consistency: The UI elements and design should be consistent across the mobile application and web interface to provide a cohesive user experience.

-#### **Accessibility:** Consider basic accessibility guidelines in UI design to make the application usable by a wider range of students (e.g., sufficient color contrast, keyboard navigation - future enhancement).
+#### Accessibility: Consider basic accessibility guidelines in UI design to make the application usable by a wider range of students (e.g., sufficient color contrast, keyboard navigation - future enhancement).

-#### **Feedback and Guidance:** The application should provide clear feedback to users on their actions (e.g., recording status, upload progress, processing status).
+#### Feedback and Guidance: The application should provide clear feedback to users on their actions (e.g., recording status, upload progress, processing status).
 Guidance and tooltips may be provided to assist users in using the application features.

-#### **Mobile-First Design (for App):** The mobile application should be designed with mobile usability in mind, considering screen size, touch interactions, and typical mobile usage scenarios.
+#### Mobile-First Design (for App): The mobile application should be designed with mobile usability in mind, considering screen size, touch interactions, and typical mobile usage scenarios.

 ### Efficiency

-##### Battery Efficiency (Mobile App): The mobile application should be designed to minimize battery consumption during lecture recording.
+#### Battery Efficiency (Mobile App): The mobile application should be designed to minimize battery consumption during lecture recording.
 Optimize audio recording processes and background tasks to conserve battery life.

-##### Resource Efficiency (Server-side): The server-side application should be designed to efficiently utilize server resources (CPU, memory, network bandwidth) during audio processing and recommendation generation.
+#### Resource Efficiency (Server-side): The server-side application should be designed to efficiently utilize server resources (CPU, memory, network bandwidth) during audio processing and recommendation generation.
 Optimize algorithms and resource management to handle concurrent user requests effectively.

-##### Data Storage Efficiency: Consider efficient storage formats for audio recordings and summaries to minimize storage space usage, especially for free users with limited storage (if applicable in freemium model - future).
+#### Data Storage Efficiency: Consider efficient storage formats for audio recordings and summaries to minimize storage space usage, especially for free users with limited storage (if applicable in freemium model - future).

-##### Network Bandwidth Efficiency: Minimize data transfer sizes where possible to reduce network bandwidth consumption, especially for users with limited data plans.
+#### Network Bandwidth Efficiency: Minimize data transfer sizes where possible to reduce network bandwidth consumption, especially for users with limited data plans.

 ### Scalability

-##### User Scalability: The server-side infrastructure should be scalable to accommodate a growing number of users and concurrent requests as user adoption increases.
+#### User Scalability: The server-side infrastructure should be scalable to accommodate a growing number of users and concurrent requests as user adoption increases.
 Firebase’s scalable infrastructure is expected to provide a base for user scalability.

-##### Data Scalability: The system should be able to handle increasing volumes of audio recordings, summaries, and user data over time.
+#### Data Scalability: The system should be able to handle increasing volumes of audio recordings, summaries, and user data over time.
 Firebase database and storage scalability should be leveraged.

-##### Feature Scalability: The system architecture should be designed to allow for future feature additions and expansions without requiring major redesigns.
+#### Feature Scalability: The system architecture should be designed to allow for future feature additions and expansions without requiring major redesigns.
 Modular design and API-driven architecture should support feature scalability.

 ### Offline Capability

-##### Offline Recording (Mobile App): The mobile application must support lecture recording functionality even when there is no internet connectivity.
+#### Offline Recording (Mobile App): The mobile application must support lecture recording functionality even when there is no internet connectivity.
 Recordings should be stored locally and can be processed and synchronized later when connectivity is restored (for logged-in users).

-##### Offline Access to Local Recordings (Mobile App): Users should be able to access and manage their locally stored recordings within the mobile application even in offline mode.
+#### Offline Access to Local Recordings (Mobile App): Users should be able to access and manage their locally stored recordings within the mobile application even in offline mode.